Stock market holiday: BSE, NSE to remain closed today on account of Christmas

-Equity, equity derivative, SLB (Security Lending, Borrowing) and currency derivatives segments will remain closed.
-Commodity markets will also be closed for both morning and evening sessions.
-This would be the final marked trading holiday by bourses BSE and NSE for the calendar year 2024, barring weekends.
-In the new year 2025, indices will observe 14 trading holidays.
+In December 2023, there are 11 stock market holidays in total, including Saturdays and Sundays.

-That said, domestic benchmarks settled slightly lower in the previous session as metals, IT, PSU banks and financials shares dragged.
-The 30-share BSE Sensex pack fell 67 points or 0.09 per cent to settle at 78,473, while the broader NSE Nifty index moved 26 points or 0.11 per cent down to close at 23,728.
+Indian equity benchmarks settled higher in the previous session, led by gains in technology, metal and automobile stocks.
+The 30-share BSE Sensex pack rose 242 points or 0.34 per cent to settle at 71,107, while the broader NSE Nifty index moved 94 points or 0.44 per cent up to close at 21,349.

-Broader markets (mid- and small-cap shares) finished on a mixed note, with the Nifty Midcap 100 slipping 0.06 per cent and Nifty Smallcap 100 rising 0.24 per cent.
-India VIX, fear index, shed 2.53 per cent to 13.18-level.
+Mid and smallcap shares also finished in the green, with the Nifty Midcap 100 up 0.73 per cent and Nifty Smallcap 100 surging 1.08 per cent.
+India VIX, fear index, slipped 0.36 per cent to 13.71-level.

-10 out of the 18 sectoral indices on NSE settled in the red.
-Sub-indices Nifty Metal, Nifty IT, Nifty PSU Bank and Nifty Financial Services underperformed the index by falling 0.83 per cent, 0.36 per cent, 0.56 per cent and 0.20 per cent, respectively.
-In contrast, Nifty Auto and Nifty FMCG logged gains.
+10 out of the 15 sectoral indices on NSE settled in the green.
+Sub-indices Nifty IT, Nifty Metal and Nifty Auto outperformed the index by rising 2.27 per cent, 1.71 per cent and 1.37 per cent, respectively.
+In contrast, Nifty Bank and Nifty Financial Services saw corrections.

-Frontline stocks such as Infosys, State Bank of India (SBI), HDFC Bank, PowerGrid, Titan and Bajaj Finance Ltd fell up to 1.62 per cent.
-Also, BSE500 counters like Intellect Design Arena Ltd, KIOCL, KEC, Go Digit General Insurance Ltd and Torrent Pharma tanked up to 4.91 per cent.
+On BSE, Infosys, L&T, HCL Technologies, Wipro, TCS, ITC and Tata Motors rose up to 1.68 per cent.
+Also, Astrazeneca Pharma India, Piramal Pharma, JB Chemicals, Caplin Point Labs, GAIL (India) and Castrol India zoomed up to 12.98 per cent.

-On the other hand, Finolex Cables, Gillette, Emami, RBL Bank, Amber Enterprises India, Solar Industries, Biocon, MRPL, Kfin Tech and Tata Investment jumped up to 9.88 per cent.
+On the flip side, Polycab India, Varun Beverages, IIFL Finance, Gujarat Ambuja Exports, Medplus Health Services and Aurobindo Pharma tanked up to 4.63 per cent.

-Out of a total of 4,092 stocks that last traded on BSE, 2,060 settled with losses while 1,936 others ended higher.
-The rest 96 stocks stayed unchanged.
+Out of a total of 3,883 stocks that traded on BSE last Friday, 2,368 settled with gains while 1,396 others ended lower.
+The rest 119 stocks stayed unchanged.

 Technical view: Nifty outlook